 3: Internet Connection

-I’ve been practicing law longer than the Internet as we know it, has been around.
+I’ve been practicing law longer than the Internet has been around– at least as we know it.
 Beginning with dial-up, almost every type of “Internet connection” has been part of my life.
-A lack of fast internet connection is what’s been holding me back over the years from realizing the dream of having a functioning office on down on the sand or up on the slopes.
+A lack of fast internet connection is what’s been holding me back over the years from realizing the dream of having a functioning office at the harbor, down on the sand, or up on the slopes.

 All that has changed.
 Today, a mobile high speed hotspot is all you need to stay connected with the world.
 I really like my Verizon Jetpack MiFi system.
 It allows me to connect at 4G speeds for days, and even weeks, on a single charge.

 If you’re in the city, then simply use Google to find and tap into one of the many public Wifi hotspots around town.
 Remember, if you’re using a public hotspot, make sure your Internet security is updated and on.
 I use and recommend Nord VPN.

 One of the things most business owners don’t think about when going mobile is their phone.
 Consider the following because it will change the quality of your life.

 We’ve had our local and toll-free numbers for decades.
 I want potential and existing clients to see and use these numbers when reaching out to the firm.
 When I’m down at the harbor making and returning calls, I don’t want most of the people I’m calling to know my private smartphone number.
 It’s reserved for my family and close friends.